francoreyes/francoreyes/README.md

 - 🌱 I’m currently learning
  : Python , CCNA.
 - 💞️ I’m looking to collaborate on
- :For the moment i'm learning the basics :)
+ : For the moment i'm learning the basics :)
 - 📫 How to reach me

 <!---